 If you have an infant, check these out.

-If you’re looking for alone time, see these self-care ideas.
+If you’re looking for a break from the kids, see these self-care ideas.

 This post contains some affiliate links, which means I earn a small commission if you use them (at no cost to you).
 Full disclosure.
 Tips are based on personal experience and should not be considered medical advice.
 Full disclaimer.